How to buy Western Areas (WSA) shares

 Western Areas share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Western Areas's is 1.2861.
-This would suggest that Western Areas's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Western Areas's is 1.2795.
+This would suggest that Western Areas's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Western Areas overview